Command Team

 Major Morris’ military awards include the Meritorious Service Medal (two Oak Leaf Clusters), the Army Commendation Medal (five Oak Leaf Clusters), the Army Achievement Medal, the Global War on Terrorism Service Medal, and the Army Overseas Service Ribbon.
 Major Morris also holds an Additional Skill Identifier as an Information Operations Planner.

-Prior to joining the Army, Alger maintained an active schedule as a freelance conductor, singer, violinist, clinician, educator, and arts administrator throughout the D.C. metro area, the Midwest, and Los Angeles.
-She also spent two years as the Director of Choral Activities at GEMS American Academy in Abu Dhabi, where her students were invited to sing at an international honor choir festival in Stavanger, Norway, as well as participate in collaborations with Philadelphia-based Orchestra 2001 and the legendary recording artist Quincy Jones.
-She has served as both a cover conductor and music librarian for the National Symphony Orchestra, an adjudicator for the Association of Music in International Schools, and a clinician for universities and high schools across the United States.
+Prior to joining the Army, Alger maintained an active schedule as a freelance conductor, singer, violinist, clinician, educator, and arts administrator throughout the DC metro area, the Midwest, and Los Angeles.
+She spent two years as the Director of Choral Activities at GEMS American Academy (GAA) in Abu Dhabi, where her students represented GAA at an international honor choir festival in Stavanger, Norway, and collaborated with Philadelphia-based Orchestra 2001 and the late legendary recording artist Quincy Jones.
+She has conducted the International Pride Orchestra as part of World Pride 2025, worked as both a cover conductor and music librarian for the National Symphony Orchestra, adjudicated for the Association of Music in International Schools, and served as a clinician for universities and high schools across the United States.
+She has also presented at conferences for the College Band Directors’ National Association and the American Choral Directors’ Association.

 First Lieutenant Bernardo Miethe assumed duties as Associate Conductor with The United States Army Band “Pershing’s Own” in July 2025.
 Prior to this assignment, he served as the Executive Officer of the Training and Doctrine Command Band from July 2023 to June 2025.
 Prior to earning his commission, Miethe enlisted in the Army in 2020 and served as a flute player and Sergeant with the 82nd Airborne Division Band and Chorus.
 A native of Valencia, Venezuela, Miethe moved to the United States in 2006 to attend college.
 He earned a bachelor’s degree in Flute Performance from the University of Southern Mississippi under Dr. Danilo Mezzadri, and a master’s degree in Band Conducting from the same institution under Dr. Thomas Fraschillo.
 He also earned a Doctorate in Orchestral Conducting with a minor in Choral Conducting from Louisiana State University, studying with Carlos Riazuelo and Dr. John Dickson, respectively.